sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ##### Bar Chart

 Another great KPI for Superstore sales data could be Top-Selling Categories.
 Let's make a bar chart to display these.
-Click the on the chart icon with a plus sign at the bottom of the screen to add another worksheet.
+Click the chart icon with the plus sign at the bottom of the screen to add another worksheet.

 Go to the variables on the left side of the screen and click the dropdown next to Product.
 Drag Sub-Category to the Rows.
 Drag Sales to the Columns.
-You should get a bar chart like this:
+You should get a bar chart like this, and you can make the chart more readable by clicking the sort button at the top to put the bars in descending order.

 ![Figure 9](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-9.png)

-You can make the chart more readable by clicking the sort button at the top to put the bars in descending order.

 Again, the stakeholders are mostly focused on sales during 2024, so create the same time filter by dragging Order Date to the Filters box and focusing in on dates in 2024.